nf-core/dualrnaseq/docs/usage.md

 `--pathogen_gff_attribute "locus_tag"`

-We recommend using iGenomes (as discussed above) and the corresponding annotation files (.gff and .gtf) where available.

 However, we realise that many dual RNA-seq experiments are likely to use pathogen-based references that have to be manually downloaded.
 In these instances, we recommend adding a new entry to the `genomes.conf` file as depicted [above](#4-reference-genomes-and-annotation), or through specific parameters of `--fasta_pathogen` and `--gff_pathogen`.

 ## 5. Read mapping and quantification